 Jennifer joined Harris & Brun in 2016, after practicing with a leading insurance defence firm in Vancouver since 2007.
 Her practice focuses on civil litigation and professional regulation, with an emphasis on claims arising from professional liability, occupiers’ liability, recreational accidents, and motor vehicle accidents.
 She represents her clients in both litigation and regulatory contexts, before all levels of court in British Columbia and before their respective governing bodies and administrative tribunals.
 Jennifer’s experience includes litigating personal injury matters involving mild and complicated traumatic brain injuries; neurological injuries including spinal cord injuries; significant orthopaedic injuries; psychiatric and psychological injuries; and chronic pain.
 Her advice is routinely sought on insurance matters in the realms of litigation, coverage, subrogation, audits, policy wordings, and risk management.

 Jennifer is a persuasive advocate for her clients, having earned a Bachelor of Science; a Bachelor of Laws; and a Master of Laws specializing in civil litigation and dispute resolution.
 Further, Jennifer completed a judicial law clerkship at the Supreme Court of British Columbia prior to being called to the Bar.
-Nationally, Jennifer was elected an executive member of the Young Lawyers – Canadian Bar Association (YL-CBA) from 2010-2014, serving as National President from 2012-2013.
-Jennifer has remained active in the Canadian Bar Association and more recently was elected in 2017 to the CBA British Columbia branch (“CBABC”) Provincial Council and Executive Committee; and subsequently elected in 2018 to the position of CBABC Secretary-Treasurer.
+Nationally, Jennifer was elected an executive member of the Young Lawyers – Canadian Bar Association (YL-CBA) from 2010-2014, serving as President from 2012-2013.
+Jennifer has remained active in the Canadian Bar Association and more recently was elected in 2017 to the CBA British Columbia branch (“CBABC”) Provincial Council and Executive Committee; and in 2018 to the position of CBABC Secretary-Treasurer.
+Jennifer was CBABC Vice-President during 2019 and took on the challenging role of CBABC President for the 2020-21 term starting September 1.
 She is also a member of several other professional associations including the Medical Legal Society of British Columbia.

 Jennifer is a regular contributor and presenter for continuing professional development seminars both provincially and nationally, focusing on civil litigation and health law content.
 She enjoys addressing substantive law and narrow practice issues, such as discovery practice and oral advocacy techniques; as well as other important issues facing our justice system including access to justice, judicial independence, and the self-regulation of our profession.
 Since 2017, Jennifer has co-authored Discovery Practice in British Columbia, a Continuing Legal Education of British Columbia publication, with Lyle G. Harris, Q.C.